myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-29T01:15:05.851Z
+>
+> I have long been a big fan of paper books, but recently switched to #Kindle and have been happy with it

+There are many experiences that you can only get from paper books, but it's not a big deal once you get used to them

+www.foxnews.com/lifestyle/ki...

+---

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-01-28T00:48:48.634Z
 >
 > It’s none other than the opposition media that is increasing Trump's influence